ranfysvalle02/Interactive-RAG/README.md

             THINK CAREFULLY AND STEP BY STEP.

             Given the following verified sources and a question, create a final concise answer in markdown.
-            If VERIFIED SOURCES is not enough context to answer the question, THEN EXPLAIN YOURSELF AND KINDLY OFFER TO DO A WEB SEARCH.
+            If VERIFIED SOURCES is not enough context to answer the question, THEN EXPLAIN YOURSELF AND SUGGEST/PERFORM A WEB SEARCH.

             Remember while answering:
                 * The only verified sources are between START VERIFIED SOURCES and END VERIFIED SOURCES.